Higher-dimensional spatial extremes via single-site conditioning: Inference

 An advantage of the conditional approach over other models is that the likelihood does not require integrals as in the censored likelihoods commonly used for asymptotically dependent or asymptotically independent models \citep[e.g.,][]{WadsworthTawn14,ThibaudOpitz15,Huseretal17,HuserWadsworth18}.
 Such integrals are typically the limiting factor in the number of sites to which one can fit the model, often meaning a reasonable upper limit is 20--30 sites.
 Figure~\ref{fig:comptime} in Appendix~\ref{app:Comptime} displays example computation times for the evaluation of a single likelihood $L_j$, and the full composite likelihood for different numbers of observation locations $d$ and different numbers of average repetitions $n_j$, both for Model 3.
 Based on these findings, it is perfectly feasible to optimize a likelihood for a moderate number of repetitions at 100--200 observation locations with no special computing power.
+In a recent review paper, \citet{HuserWadsworth22} suggest cutting the computational burden of the composite likelihood $L(\bm{\theta})$ by taking a product over a subset of the full set of possible conditioning sites.